nayakiniki/bugsofbuffalo-new1-/README.md

 #  Bugs of Buffalo - Cattle Breed Identification System

 An AI-powered web application for identifying Indian cattle and buffalo breeds using image recognition with multilingual support.
-Built under Smart India Hackathon 2025 hosted by kiit university in a team of 12 people under the leadership of Eshita Kapat @Coding Ninjas KIIT Chapter
+Built under Smart India Hackathon 2025 hosted by kiit university in a team of 12 people under the leadership of Eshita Kapat @Coding Ninjas KIIT Chapter Contact

 ##  Features